sdcloudy/sdcloudy.github.io/training/one-day-geekweek/part1.md

 ---

-i#ts all about the promises, baby.
+#it's all about the promises, baby.

 * Traditional Apps expect the infrastructure to make a strong reliability promise
 * Cloud Native Apps expect the infrastructure to make a strong scale promise